Chen-Hsien/NodeJS_NOTE/README.md

 export{ send,};
 ```
 ### Using index.js to export module
-But seldom need to use this
+But seldom need to use this.
 create a dir internals/index.js and put request.js into internals.
 ```JS
 //index.js